SCAI-BIO/covid-NDD-image-based-information-extraction/README.md

 ## Funding

-This research was supported by the
-Grant ID:
+This research was supported by the Bonn-Aachen International Center for Information Technology (b-it) foundation, Bonn, Germany, and Fraunhofer Institute for Algorithms and Scientific Computing (SCAI).
+Additional financial support was provided through the COMMUTE project, which receives funding from the European Union under Grant Agreement No. 101136957.

 ---